-The best dog food for Pitbull puppies will be one that provides all of the nutrition your developing canine friend needs, and it should also be one he enjoys!
+The best dog food for Pitbull puppies will provide all of the nutrition your developing canine friend needs.
+But it should also be one he enjoys!

-Pitbull puppies have unique dietary needs, and you need to make sure you feed your puppy the homemade or commercial diet that has all the nutrition he will need at this crucial life stage.
+Pitbull puppies have unique dietary needs.
+So you need to make sure you feed your puppy a homemade or commercial diet that has all the nutrition he will need at this crucial life stage.

 Here are some tips on how to find the best dog food for Pitbull puppies.